jose-ambrosioo/system_administration_using_linux/README.md

 **Security**

-<br>To allow only members of the “finance” group to make changes to the files /local/financas/ directory, the financas group was added
+To allow only members of the “finance” group to make changes to the files /local/financas/ directory, the financas group was added
 <br>[root@lombe ~]# groupadd financas

-<br>The financas group was defined as the owner of the directory /local/financas/
+The financas group was defined as the owner of the directory /local/financas/
 <br>[root@lombe ~]# chgrp financas /local/financas

-<br>Changed the permissions of the /local/financas/ directory
+Changed the permissions of the /local/financas/ directory
 <br>[root@lombe ~]# chmod u=rx,g=rwx,o=rx /local/financas

 **Samba**

-<br>The necessary packages for samba have been installed
+The necessary packages for samba have been installed
 <br>[root@lombe ~]# yum install -y samba samba-common samba-client

-<br>The samba sharing directory was created
+The samba sharing directory was created
 <br>[root@lombe ~]# mkdir -p /samba/share

-<br>The permissions of the samba share directory were changed so that every user can read it, make change and execute within the directory
+The permissions of the samba share directory were changed so that every user can read it, make change and execute within the directory
 <br>[root@lombe ~]# chmod 777 /samba/share

-<br>Access to samba users' home directories was enabled in the configuration file:
+Access to samba users' home directories was enabled in the configuration file:
 <br>[root@lombe ~]# nano /etc/samba/smb.conf
 <br>workgroup = WORKGROUP
 <br> hosts allow = 127.
 192.168.9.